Lekan-E/Analysis-for-a-Bike-Sharing-Company-to-Boost-Member-Conversion/README.md

 Insights and recommendations are provided on the following key areas and departments:

-* Sales Trends Analysis: Evalutation of sales patterns, both members and casual riders, focusing on Revenue, Ride Volumne and Revenue per Ride.
+* **Sales Trends Analysis**: Evalutation of sales patterns, both members and casual riders, focusing on Revenue, Ride Volumne and Revenue per Ride.
-* Product Level Performance: An analysis of Cyclistic's various bike types, understanding user's perference and their impact on the number of rides, trip duration and the revenue generated.
+* **Product Level Performance**: An analysis of Cyclistic's various bike types, understanding user's perference and their impact on the number of rides, trip duration and the revenue generated.
-* Optimize Staffing and Maintenance: An assessment to improve operations efficiency by adjusting staffing and maintenace schedules to align with peak user demands.
+* **Optimize Staffing and Maintenance**: An assessment to improve operations efficiency by adjusting staffing and maintenace schedules to align with peak user demands.
-* Seasonal and Holiday Marketing Campaigns: A seasonal analysis to offer discounts and loyalty incentives to boost ridership and membership conversion by capitalizing on timed periods.
+* **Seasonal and Holiday Marketing Campaigns**: A seasonal analysis to offer discounts and loyalty incentives to boost ridership and membership conversion by capitalizing on timed periods.
-* Targeted Marketing and Customer Engagement: An analysis for the marketing team, that targets campaigns at key time of the day and high-traffic regions designed to boost conversion.
+* **Targeted Marketing and Customer Engagement**: An analysis for the marketing team, that targets campaigns at key time of the day and high-traffic regions designed to boost conversion.

 The Python Jupyter notebook utilized to clean, prepare and extract data can be found here.

 The Python Jupyter notebook to analyze the data using self-guided questions can be found here.

-An interactive monthly Tableau dashboard can be found here.
+An interactive monthly Tableau dashboard can be found [here](https://public.tableau.com/app/profile/lekanelegbede/viz/HRDailyRidesDashboard/RideDashboard).

+Daily ride trackers can be found [here]()

 ## Data Structure & Final Data
 Cyclistic database structure as seen below consists of a single table with a total row count of 5,300,458 rides.